taufik-nurrohman/ash/README.md

 `quo` | Quote.
 As in Markdown syntax for quotes.
 `sec` | Section.
 As in INI syntax for sections.
 `tit` | Title.
 As in Markdown syntax for headings.
-`url` | URL.
-Just in case you want to highlight URL.
+`uri` | URI.
+Just in case you want to highlight URI.

 ### Adding Your Own Syntax Highlighter